jestjs/jest/packages/jest-validate/README.md

 ### Options

-- `blacklist` – optional array of string keyPaths that should be excluded from deep (recursive) validation.
+- `recursiveBlacklist` – optional array of string keyPaths that should be excluded from deep (recursive) validation.
 - `comment` – optional string to be rendered below error/warning message.
 - `condition` – an optional function with validation condition.
 - `deprecate`, `error`, `unknown` – optional functions responsible for displaying warning and error messages.
 - `deprecatedConfig` – optional object with deprecated config keys.
 - `exampleConfig` – the only **required** option with configuration against which you'd like to test.
-- `recursive` - optional boolean determining whether recursively compare `exampleConfig` to `config`.
+- `recursive` - optional boolean determining whether recursively compare `exampleConfig` to `config` (default: `true`).
 - `title` – optional object of titles for errors and messages.

 You will find examples of `condition`, `deprecate`, `error`, `unknown`, and `deprecatedConfig` inside source of this repository, named respectively.